 Important: If the digital input function is not needed, the TRIGBITS setting must be set to 0.
 This is the factory-default setting, and unexpected transmission may happen if the digital inputs are enabled and not used.

-If you are not using digital inputs to initiate a transmission, the TRIGBITS must be set to 0.
+If you are not using digital inputs to initiate a transmission, the TRIGBITS should be set to 0.
 (TRIGBITS 0 command)

 If the RV-M7 GX was configured to transmit less-often when it is not moving, activation of the digital inputs will override this causing the unit to report at the interval programmed with the TXRATE command.
 The digital inputs may be configured to be active high, active low, or active on a change in state.
 The following table lists the available digital inputs on the standard RV-M7 GX: